hsubra89/dapp-scaffold/README.md

 Written in `typescript` with `React`.
 It defines a relatively simple implementation of (hierarchical) components to render the task list.
 Some of the major points:

 - Connects by default to the instance of this program that's deployed on `devnet`.
-If the connection fails for some reason, you can redeploy the program based on the instructions above.
+If the connection fails for some reason, redeploy the program based on the instructions above.
 - Supports most major Solana wallets. ( I've only tested it with Phantom, but the others should work as well. )
 - A very simple component hierarchy is defined which steps through the process of `airdropping SOL`, `creating a program account` and then `manipulating the task list`.
 - Task list is optimistically updated.
 Changes are synced to the blockchain every 200ms.